flareshmoney/flareshUI/README.md

 # Known Issues:
 + Slight visibility issues on mp_winlimit.
-+ Pyro jetpack meter not being on the same ypos.
 + Some hudelements being 1 pixel off.
 + Respawn timer colliding with other hud elements